Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 not possible to deny access to the CVS repository to a member of a private project.
-If you want to do so or want to setup more sophisticated access control permission we highly recommend that you use Subversion instead of CVS (see ?).
+If you want to do so or want to setup more sophisticated access control permission we highly recommend that you use Subversion instead of CVS (see :ref:`version-control-with-subversion`).

 With respect to the public projects, the default access permissions are as follows: